 Susan Beckett (left) and Shelley Deneve (right) pose with newspapers in the Groundcover News office.

-Rasna is a third year student at UMMS.
+Rasna is a fourth year student at UMMS.
 She enjoys writing, community organizing, and working with children!
-One day she’ll be an Emergency Medicine physician.